 Heritage Quay attracts many cruise passengers, with over 30 prestigious duty-free shops, a food court, and a casino.
 For those that love shopping when cruising the Caribbean, this is one the places to exercise your bargaining skills in stores such as the ubiquitous Diamonds International, Tanzanite International, or Colombian Emeralds but also others like the Body Shop, Sunglass Hut, and Goldsmiths.

 Heritage Quay, Antigua

 Photo © IQCruising.com

-To the right (facing St. John's) the cruise passenger shouldn't miss a visit to the Redcliff Quay which is connected to the Heritage Quay by a boardwalk along the south shore of the deep-water harbor.
-Redcliff Quay (a quaint and very neat spot in St. John's) is a must-see, particularly if you like to taste local flavors.
+To the right (facing St. John's), the cruise passenger shouldn't miss a visit to the Redcliff Quay, which is connected to the Heritage Quay by a boardwalk along the south shore of the deep-water harbor.
+Redcliff Quay (a quaint and elegant spot in St. John's) is a must-see, particularly if you like to taste local flavors.